sara-nl/griddocs/source/Pages/Advanced/grid_certificates.rst

 Grid Certificates
 *****************

-In this page we discuss the grid certificate in more detail; how to convert certificates, and to find out the details of your grid certificate.
+In this section we discuss grid certificates in more detail; how to convert certificates, and how to find out the details of your grid certificate.

 .. contents::